yuuuri/CS431_TermProject/README.md

-# CS431_TermProject - Victor, Annette, and Yuri
+# CS431_TermProject
-CPSC 431 Term Project
+CPSC 431 Term Project - Victor, Annette, Yuri

-Spring 2015

-Goal
+Spring 2015, Goal

 Build a web-based on-campus course management system for faculty/students/administrators.
 The following is a list of functionalities you